eliranwong/wsl2/README.md

 # Use Latest Network Drivers

 In our testings, micrsoft "Windows Update" app does not detect newer version of wifi driver on one of our devices.
-The old driver did cause an issue under WSL [e.g. <a href="https://github.com/microsoft/WSL/issues/4253">a link here</a>, <a href="https://github.com/WhitewaterFoundry/Pengwin/issues/561">another link here</a>].
+The old driver did cause an issue under WSL2 [e.g. <a href="https://github.com/microsoft/WSL/issues/4253">a link here</a>, <a href="https://github.com/WhitewaterFoundry/Pengwin/issues/561">another link here</a>].

 If you use Intel hardware, to make sure you get the latest drivers, go to the following link and install "Intel Driver & Support Assistant":